 Paddle the Bayou

 A bayou is a forest that’s been flooded.
-On a cold February day we went canoeing on Lake Martin, a cypress and tupelo forest that was swamped in the 1950s.
+On a cold February day, we went canoeing on Lake Martin, in the Bayou Teche, a cypress and tupelo forest that was swamped in the 1950s.

-In the warm weather paddlers can see birds, turtles, bullfrogs, fish and enormous ‘gators.
+In the warm weather, paddlers can see birds, turtles, bullfrogs, fish and enormous ‘gators.
+In February, the alligators were at the bottom of the water hibernating (which I didn’t mind).

-We spotted a few birds but otherwise mostly just saw the bayou’s distinct trees and Spanish moss.
-But Louisiana’s Bayous set the mood in so movies and stories, it was cool to actually get a close-up look at one.
-This is a really easy, kid-friendly way to do it.
+We spotted a few birds, but otherwise mostly just saw the bayou’s distinct trees and Spanish moss.
+But Louisiana’s Bayous set the mood in so many movies and stories that it was cool to actually get a close-up look at one.
+This is an easy, kid-friendly way to do it.

 Fact: Avery Island is technically an island.

-Also fact: It’s in the middle of Louisiana and not off the Gulf Coast, as most people assume it is.
+Also fact: It’s in the middle of Louisiana and not off the Gulf Coast, as Tabasco Sauce users assume it is.

 This “island” is a mound of earth surrounded by network of streams and small bayous.
-It’s still home to the Tabasco factory and its pepper farm, as well as a factory tour, restaurant and museum, and the exotic Jungle Gardens.
+It’s still home to the Tabasco factory and its pepper farm.
+It offers a factory tour, restaurant, shop and museum, along with the exotic Jungle Gardens.

 About half of Tabasco’s employees live on the island, as do founder Edmund McIlheney’s descendants, who still run the company.